xataio/vscode-extension/README.md

 ![List of workspaces on Xata VSCode Extension](https://github.com/xataio/vscode-extension/raw/main/doc/workspaces-view.png)

 ## Features
+Here are some ways you can interact with Xata from our VS Code extension.
 ### Manage Your Databases

 Create workspaces, databases, branches and columns directly from the sidebar.